common-voice/common-voice/.github/ISSUE_TEMPLATE/accents_and_variants.md

 For every variant, please provide:
 - The variant name (in English)
 - The variant name (in the language itself)
-- A language-subtag entity: from the IANA [BCP-47](https://datatracker.ietf.org/doc/html/rfc5646) [subtag registry](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry) (look for `Type: variant`) - where possible, the Variant should use the available subtags.
+- A language-subtag entity: from the IANA BCP-47 [subtag registry](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry) (look for `Type: variant`) - where possible, the Variant should use the available subtags .
-	NOTE: You may wish to submit a request to  IANA for new subtags for your variant, but that is not necesssary to start
+	- NOTE: You may wish to submit a request to  IANA for new subtags for your variant, but that is not necesssary to start

-	If a subtag is not available, then it should be given in the format language-variant or language-region, e.g. en-AU or vi-hanoi.
-The variant part must be at least 5 characters, the region part should be 2 characters long (see [here](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)).
-The subtag should follow BCP-47 syntax guidelines, for example the order of language tokens.
+	- If a subtag is not available, then it should be given in the format language-variant or language-region, e.g. en-AU or vi-hanoi.
+If using language-variant, the variant part must be 5-8 characters long.
+If using language-region, the region part should be 2 characters long (see [here](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)).
+The subtag should follow [IANA BCP-47]((https://datatracker.ietf.org/doc/html/rfc5646)) syntax guidelines, for example the order of language tokens.
 - Short description of the variant.

 E.g.
 Hanoi - Hà Nội - vi-hanoi
-Hue - Huế - vi-hue
 Saigon - Sài Gòn - vi-saigon